AYCHB/AYCHB.github.io/README.md

-# online-banking
+# AYCHBANK
-This is a online banking system for local businesses. easybank contains a user interface as well as a user authentication system <br><br>
+This is an online banking system for local businesses.
+AYCHBank contains a user interface as well as a user authentication system <br><br>

-1) Install easybank: <br><br>
+1) Install AYCHBank: <br><br>

- i) Download the online-banking project and unzip <br>
+ i) Download the AYCHBank project and unzip <br>

- ii) Rename the online-project and give name easybank <br>
+ ii) Rename the online-project and give name AYCHBank <br>

- iii) Copy the folder easybank in to /var/www/ e.x /var/www/easybank <br>
+ iii) Copy the folder AYCHBank in to /var/www/ e.x /var/www/AYCHBank <br>

- iv) Import the easybank.sql file from sql folder in to your database <br><br><br>
+ iv) Import the AYCHBank.sql file from sql folder in to your database <br><br><br>

 2) Use stripe withdrawals: <br><br>